rusefi/rusefi_documentation/CAN-decoding-hints.md

 ## 30 seconds of idle

-Record 30 seconds of car idling
+Record 30 seconds of vehicle idling

 ## Idle with CLT removed

-Idle, Unplug and plug coolant sensor
+Idle, Unplug and plug coolant sensor if easy to reach

+## High RPM Idle to warm engine up

+Start cold-ish engine, warm up engine.

 ## Wheels in the air